 Originally the water was shipped in barrels and ceramic demijohns (jug, or carboy), but eventually a bottling plant was built.

-The board of directors hired Alfred "Long" Jones to manage Bethesda In 1885.
+In 1885, the board of directors hired Alfred "Long" Jones to manage Bethesda Spring.
 Jones was a former Illinois senator and a popular figure.
 Called "Long" because of his 6'3" height, he greeted his visitors and saw to their every comfort.
-He also began charging people to visit the spring, a controversial move that met with much opposition.
+He also began charging people to visit the spring, a controversial move that was met with much opposition.
 Jones purchased stock in the corporation and was elected chairman in 1888.
 He oversaw many improvements to the park.
 Business grew tremendously and in 1889 it was recorded that 5,000 quarts of water were bottled daily.

 More improvements were made in the 1890s.
 Jones constructed a large hotel, the Terrace, on Dunbar Avenue opposite the entrance gate.